Abdurrahmaan-Bica/Circuit-Simulator/README.md

 The project includes comprehensive unit tests using **JUnit5** to ensure the accuracy and reliability of the calculations.
 To run the tests:

 1. Navigate to the test directory.
-2. Run the test suites using JUnit5 or your preferred testing framework.
+2. Run the test suites using JUnit5.

 ## Contribution 🤝